Levia-is-us/Levia-us/tools/web_search_tool/docs.md

   "functions": [
     {
       "method": "web_search",
-      "short_description": "Search web content based on user intent and retrieve relevant URLs", "detailed_description": "Performs a web search using keywords generated from the user's intent.
-The search mode (visual/non-visual) is determined by the VISUAL environment variable.
-Returns a list of relevant URLs if found, otherwise returns a 'No results found' message.
-Handles both text-based and visual search implementations through external service calls.", "inputs": [
+      "short_description": "Perform web search based on user intent to retrieve relevant URLs", "detailed_description": "Executes a comprehensive web search workflow by: 1) Generating search keywords from user intent 2) Performing visual or non-visual search based on environment configuration 3) Filtering results for relevance.
+Handles search fallback (visual to non-visual) and returns either list of relevant URLs or error message if no results found.", "inputs": [
         {
           "name": "intent",
           "type": "str",
           "required": true,
-          "description": "User's search intention or query context used to generate keywords" }
+          "description": "User's search purpose/objective in natural language" }
       ],
       "output": {
-        "description": "List of relevant URLs or 'No results found' message", "type": "Union[List[str], str]"
+        "description": "List of relevant URLs with summaries or error message if no results", "type": "Union[List[str], str]"
       }
     }